Table of Contents

 The word “arthroscopy” comes from the Greek words “arthro,” meaning joint, and “skopein,” meaning to look.
 As we mentioned earlier, an arthroscope is a small camera that is inserted into the joint through a small incision.
 This allows the surgeon to see the inside of the joint without making large incisions.

 It’s the best option for damaged soft tissues such as meniscus tears, ligamentous tears, and articular cartilage damage.
 In some cases, it may be used to correct alignment issues or to release pressure on the knee cap.

 In addition, arthroscopic surgery can treat problems such as patellar tracking disorder and synovitis.

 The advantages of arthroscopic surgery include a shorter hospital stay, less pain, and a quicker recovery.
 However, the procedure is not suitable for everyone.
 People who do heavy work are not good candidates for arthroscopic surgery.
 The procedure is not always successful, and some patients may require a second surgery.

 Types of Anesthesia for Arthroscopic Surgery

 When undergoing surgical procedures, it is important to carefully consider the type of anesthesia that will be used.
-There are three main types of anesthesia that can be used for arthroscopic surgery: general anesthesia, local anesthesia, and regional anesthesia.
+Three main types of anesthesia can be used for arthroscopic surgery: general anesthesia, local anesthesia, and regional anesthesia.